Epitome87/Javascript-Bootcamp-Journey/README.md

 The downsides of our solution are:

 - Will error if we try to open/write to the same file twice at the same time
-- Won't work if we have multiple servers running on differnet machines
+- Won't work if we have multiple servers running on different machines
-- We have to write to the File System every time we want to udpate some data => Bad performance!
+- We have to write to the File System every time we want to update some data => Bad performance!

 Why waste our time with this then?
 Good Javascript experience, practice with code re-use using classes and inheritance.

 ### Different Data Modeling Approaches

 We will have a "Users Repository" and "Products Repository" to store our data.
-Here is a list of methods we may want to have for the Users Respository:
+Here is a list of methods we may want to have for the Users Repository:

 | Method   | Input Arguments | Return Value | Description                                                   |
 | -------- | --------------- | ------------ | ------------------------------------------------------------- |